Frequently Asked Questions

 What is an accelerated master's degree nursing program?

-Our Accelerated Master of Science in Nursing Program offers a 12-month pathway to practice as a registered nurse (RN) for those with a previous degree in a non-nursing field.
+Our accelerated Master of Science in Nursing Program offers a 12-month pathway to practice as a registered nurse (RN) for those with a previous degree in a non-nursing field.

 Who is eligible for the accelerated nursing program?